 Not surprisingly, these violations may result in significant accident injuries.
 Injuries resulting from a failure to yield collision may include concussions, whiplash, broken bones, muscular strain, soft tissue injuries, neck injuries, spinal injuries, traumatic brain injuries (TBI), paralysis, and even death.

-For a free legal consultation with a failure to yield accidents lawyer serving Lancaster, call 1-803-366-0333
+For a free legal consultation with a Lancaster Failure to Yield Accident Lawyer call 1-803-366-0333

 Per South Carolina Code § 15-1-300, an injured party involved in a failure to yield collision may still be permitted to recover financial damages even when they are partially liable for the crash.
 The law states that the plaintiff may be as much as 50 percent at fault for their injuries and still collect compensation.